-There are something that make her get angry for example when adults scold her and when
+There are something that make her get angry for example when adults scold her and when her mates laught at her.
+She feels in bad mood when she makes a mistake

 Food preferences: Maria del Mar loves chocolate and pasta, specially pennes with tomato sauce and cheese.
 She does not like carrot, salad or fish.